pcanilho/crossplane-function-resources-merger/README.md

 `targetRef` (required)

-This field specifies the target resource that will be created/managed by this function.
+Specifies the target resource that will be created/managed by this function.

 | Field        | Description                                                                                 |
 |--------------|---------------------------------------------------------------------------------------------|